-A study of investments with potential for long term capital growth highlights that land investments in the UK have resulted in substantial growth rates with a low risk factor.
-Overall farmland prices show tremendous increase, which makes it an attractive investment alternative.
-Farmland prices have increased by up to 30% in the last 12 months, and 130% since the early 1990s with an average 920% growth in the last 20 years.
+A study of investments with the potential for long-term capital growth highlights that land investments in the UK have resulted in substantial growth rates with a low-risk factor.
+Overall farmland prices show a tremendous increase, which makes it an attractive investment alternative.
+Farmland prices have increased by up to 30% in the last 12 months and 130% since the early 1990s with an average of 920% growth in the last 20 years.

 A Shift in Priorities

-Let us look at the reasons behind why UK is a more attractive place to invest in, when compared to other countries of the world, for real estate investments:
+Let us look at the reasons why the UK is a more attractive place to invest in, when compared to other countries of the world, for real estate investments:

 1. Population Influx - In 1981, the population in the UK was 56.2 million.
 It rose to 58.8 million in 2001, an increase of about 2.6 million residents in 20 years.
 And it is still increasing!

-3. Social Trends – The number of divorced couples have increased from 148,500 in 1980 to 200,000 in 1980; a rise at the rate of 30%.
+3. Social Trends – The number of divorced couples has increased from 148,500 in 1980 to 200,000 in 1980; a rise at the rate of 30%.
 Couples who were staying together will now be looking for separate accommodation.
-More people are staying single by choice and tying the knot only later in life.#idx-price-bar#
+More people are staying single by choice and tying the knot only later in life.

-The need of the hour is continuous and large scale housing development.
-Brown field sites or redeveloped areas are to be used for building these homes.
+The need of the hour is a continuous and large-scale housing development.
+Brownfield sites or redeveloped areas are to be used for building these homes.
 This land is in short supply and is on the costlier side.
-Such large-scale construction will also necessitate development of a green belt throughout Britain.
+Such large-scale construction will also necessitate the development of a green belt throughout Britain.

 What exactly is land banking?
 You start off by acquiring land in specific areas which is under development, with no planning consent.
 The planning consent is granted when urban expansion occurs and the land rises in value.
 You can expect a significant capital gain when planning consent is granted.
 All these factors go hand-in-hand in making a land investment a risk-free and high-gain long-term growth investment.